winitzki/scall/tutorial/programming_dhall.md

 One can prove rigorously that there is an isomorphism between the types `Exists P → r` and `∀(t : Type) → P t → r` (where it is assumed that `r` does _not_ depend on `t`).
 We call this isomorphism the **function extension rule** for existential types.

-The function `inE` shown above gives one direction of the isomorphism.
+The function `unpackP` shown above gives one direction of the isomorphism.
-The other direction is the function `outE`:
+The other direction is the function we call `outE`:

 ```dhall
 let outE : ∀(r : Type) → (Exists P → r) → ∀(t : Type) → P t → r